HomenShum/NodeBook/README.md

 yarn
 ```

-Link the vercel project then pull the `.env` file from vercel:
+Link the vercel project then pull our `.env` file from vercel:

 ```bash
 yarn vercel:link